Funscrew/GGPOSharp/readme.md

 From here the 'game' can run its next frame since it has synced inputs for all players.

+NOTE: Any received message is rejected unless the sync event has completed.
+This sets the internal 'remote magic' number value to that of the sync.
+Since all messages have this value (and it is the same) we can reject any non-sync related messages.

+## Bugs
+- Sending an input from FC will cause a crash.
+See udp_proto.cpp:624 for notes on what the cause is, and how we might go about fixing it.

+- BUG: We are not sending the local player name.
+- BUG: The quality report is full of bad numbers.

 ## Next Steps
-- BUG: The client will blow up (reliably, at the same place) if it is started before fs-fbneo.
-Connecting in the other direction seems to be fine....
-- BUG: We are not sending the local player name.
-- BUG: It seems that the sync codes that are sent / received don't line up with fs-fbneo for some reason.
-They do eventually, but I want to investigate.
---> This is by design, so YAY!

 - Make a 'replay client'  This thing will just take the inputs from the other player, and replay them a fixed time later.
 Options to reverse L/R directions + replay time would be nice.
 Consider how such a thing might work in terms of a game with more than two players... not to actually implement it, but so that we don't paint ourselves into